 The Dell OpenManage Server Assistant CD utilizes a standard Web browser interface.
-Navigating the CD is accomplished by clicking the mouse on the various icons and text hyperlinks.
+To navigate the CD, click the mouse on the various icons and text hyperlinks.

 Click the Back icon to return to the previous page.
 Click the Exit icon to exit the program.
 Exiting the program causes the system to reboot to the standard operating-system boot partition.